 From passive maintenance to proactive security management

-The traditional method is to schedule maintenance visits at regular intervals.
-But this approach has its limitations.
-A defect can easily appear the day after an inspection, leaving the building exposed until the next check.
+Furthermore, the traditional method is to schedule maintenance visits at regular intervals.
+However, this approach has its limitations.
+A defect could very well appear the day after an inspection, leaving the building exposed until the next check.
 This is where today's technologies change the game.

-Contact@ir connected lightning strike counter from LPS France are ushering us into a new era.
+Contact@ir connected lightning strike counter from LPS France are ushering in a new era.
 It's not just a simple counter; it's a true monitoring device that continuously tracks the system's health and sends real-time information.
-This 24/7 monitoring allows us to move from reactive maintenance to proactive management.
+Thanks to this 24/7 monitoring, we move from reactive maintenance to proactive management.

-Rather than waiting for the annual inspection, the site manager is alerted instantly if a lightning strike occurs or an anomaly is detected.
+As a reminder, rather than waiting for the annual inspection, the site manager is alerted instantly if a lightning strike occurs or an anomaly is detected.
 A targeted check can then be triggered precisely when it's needed.
 The result?
-Protection that remains fully operational and complete peace of mind.
+Continuous protection and complete peace of mind.
 To see how it works in practice, check out the video on the LPS CEMASO YouTube channel .

 Implement your lightning protection solution

-Protecting a site against lightning isn't simply a matter of installing a lightning rod and hoping for the best.
+For example, protecting a site against lightning isn't simply a matter of installing a lightning rod and hoping for the best.
 It's a logical and comprehensive approach, designed for long-term use.
-Every step, from the initial assessment to regular maintenance, is crucial to ensuring complete safety.
-The goal is to build a customized solution that perfectly addresses the specific risks of your site, whether it's an industrial complex or a simple office building.
+Every step, from the initial analysis to regular maintenance, is crucial to ensuring complete safety.
+The goal is to build a customized solution that perfectly matches the specific risks of your site, whether it's an industrial complex or a simple office building.

 Defining the technology and design

-Once you have the lightning protection system (LPS) and clearly defined your needs, you must choose the right capture technology.
-You can choose between a passive system, such as traditional Franklin lightning rods or a mesh cage, ideal for very specific areas.
-Alternatively, you can opt for an active solution, such as an Early Streamer Emission (ESE) lightning rod , perfect for optimally covering a large area.
+Furthermore, once the ARF (Augment Reduction Factor) is in place and your needs are clearly defined, you must choose the right capture technology.
+You have the choice between a passive system, such as traditional Franklin rods or a mesh cage, ideal for very precise areas.
+Alternatively, you can opt for an active solution, such as the Early Streamer Emission (ESE) Lightning Rod , perfect for optimally covering a large area.
 This choice will determine the entire architecture of your protection system.

-This is where the design phase comes in, a key moment where we will define in concrete terms:
+Furthermore, this is where the design phase comes in, a key moment where the following will be defined in concrete terms:

 Design isn't just a plan on paper.
 It's the concrete translation of your security requirements into a functional installation.
 Only an installation designed and carried out by qualified professionals, in compliance with standards, can guarantee effective, long-term protection.